tektutor/openshift-tekton-feb-2022/Day3/tekton/README.md

 - Tekton supports both Kubernetes and OpenShift
 - is a set of custom kubernetes resources

-## Installing Tekton within OpenShift Cluster
+## Installing Tekton within OpenShift Webconsole

 🔴 Only one person can perform this task in a Cluster as Tekton is installed cluster wide. 🔴